Title: Discrimination Complaint Resolution

 Equal opportunity as required in Chapter 38 of the Wisconsin Statutes and the Wisconsin Fair Employment Law under Sec.
 111.31-111.395 Wis.
 Stats. is for all persons regardless of political affiliation, age, race, creed, color, disability, marital status, sex, national origin, ancestry, sexual orientation, gender identity, arrest or conviction record, service in the armed forces, genetic testing, and the use or non-use of lawful products off the employer's premises during non- working hours.

 Discrimination is defined as disparate treatment in any service, program, course or facility of Nicolet Area Technical College based on any protected status.
-Employees and students of Nicolet Area Technical College wishing to file a complaint alleging any act of discrimination in violation of equal employment or education laws or policies shall do so directly with the Director of Human Resources (EEO/Affirmative Action Officer).
+Employees and students of Nicolet Area Technical College wishing to file a complaint alleging any act of discrimination in violation of equal employment or education laws or policies shall do so directly with the Vice President of Finance & Administration (EEO/Affirmative Action Officer).
 For employment purposes, this policy covers all personnel transactions in job classification, placement, assignment, training, promotion, termination, salary, conditions of work, leave and other employment policies.

 Students are covered by this policy in all educational programs and activities, recruitment, admissions, financial aid, counseling, access to course offerings, instruction, athletics, facilities, and student employment.